Demonstration of Weak-Link Physics in the Dynamical Response of Transition-Edge Sensors: Theoretical framework

+For a realistic model description of a TES one should also take into account the temperature dependence of the critical current.
+A typical $I_c(T)$ behavior is shown in Fig.~\ref{fig:device}(b), where we plot the measured $I_c(T)$ data for one of our devices (open circles), alongside a numerical fit based on a combined Ginzburg-Landau and weak-link model.
+The first is described by $I_c(T) = I_{c0}\left|1-T/T_c\right|^{3/2}$ and the latter by $I_c(T) \propto \left|T/T_c-1\right|^{1/2}e^{-L/\xi_0 \left|T/T_c-1\right|^{1/2}}$, where $I_{c0}$ is the zero-temperature critical current, $T_c$ is the critical temperature, $L$ the TES length and $\xi_0$ its zero-temperature coherence length~\cite{ullom2015review,gottardi2014josephson}.
+The vertical dashed line in Fig.~\ref{fig:device}(b) corresponds to the critical temperature.
+In our model, for each device, the $I_c(T)$ function obtained from fitting the experimental data is used as input in Eq.~(\ref{eq:Fokker-Planck}) such that $\langle V\rangle(t)$ is only a function of $I$ and $T$.

-The operating principle of a TES relies on its connection to a thermal bath, as depicted in Fig.~\ref{fig:device}(a), leading to electrical power loss as a result of the thermal heat flow~\cite{ullom2015review,gottardi2021review}.
-This process is typically described by the power-thermal equation~\cite{irwin1995application}
+Furthermore, TES are connected to a thermal bath at temperature, $T_b$, as depicted in Fig.~\ref{fig:device}(a).
+This thermal coupling results in electrical power loss as a result of the thermal heat flow~\cite{ullom2015review,gottardi2021review} that is typically described by the power-thermal equation~\cite{irwin1995application}

-where $C_H$ is the heat capacity of the TES, $T_b$ is the bath temperature and $K=G/(nT^{n-1})$ is a material- and geometry-dependent parameter, defined by the differential thermal conductance $G$ and the thermal exponent $n$ (typically $3\lesssim n\lesssim4$)~\cite{ullom2015review}.
-The TES reaches a steady state, at a time $\tau\geq C_H/G\gg\tau^\prime$, when the generated electrical power is balanced by the thermal power lost to the bath.
+where $C_H$ is the heat capacity of the TES and $K=G/(nT^{n-1})$ is a material- and geometry-dependent parameter, defined by the differential thermal conductance $G$ and the thermal exponent $n$ (typically $3\lesssim n\lesssim4$)~\cite{ullom2015review}.
+The TES reaches a steady state, at a time $\tau\gtrsim C_H/G\gg\tau^\prime$, when the generated electrical power is balanced by the thermal power lost to the bath.
 In this regime the TES is stable, operating at an equilibrium voltage, $V_0=K(T{}^n-T_0^n)/I_0$, and temperature $T_0$.